KristerTarnamaa/1.tund/README.md

 Krister

-Minu kassi nimi on Blacky (Baðka) but you can call her fluffy
+Minu kassi nimi on Blacky but you can call her fluffy